FalsePattern/pathological/ReadMe.txt

   any rotation of the mouse wheel is detected and turns the wheel one direction.
-I'd like to figure out how to rotate the wheels in either direction based upon the direction of the mouse wheel, but that isn't working yet.
-Some other bugs still remain for me to figure out.
+I'd like to figure out how to rotate the wheels in either direction based upon the direction of the mouse wheel, but that isn't working yet so for now the rotation only goes in the direction where it looks right.
+Other bugs are still getting fixed as I find them and figure them out.

 # MY WISHLIST
 - A python3 version already is available in Debian so this is